dangcpr/PROJECT-OOP/Project 2 - EmployeeSalary/readme.md

 2. Le Nguyen Khang - ID: 20120113
 # How to run the application
 ## Debug the application
-1. Select "Source code.sln" to enter the solution
+1. Select "Source code.sln" to enter the solution.
 2. The application uses C++17 or higher version to debug, so to debug the application need to do the following steps:
    1. View -> Solution Explorer on Menu bar.
       ![Step 1](Documents/Cplusplus17-Step1.png "Step 1")